 - Youvetsi (Greek lamb or beef and orzo stew)

-- Bobotie (also not always made with lamb but delicious either way)
+- Bobotie (a classic South African dish combining meat with curry flavors and fruit; also not always made with lamb but delicious either way)

 - Plus get more Italian recipes and mains dishes in the archives.